epsilon537/boxlambda/_posts/23-06-18-post-impl-mem-updates.markdown

 Instantiating the XPM Memory
 ============================

-For Boxlamdba's internal memory I'm using the *xpm_memory_spram* macro, instantiated as follows:
+For Boxlambda's internal memory I'm using the *xpm_memory_spram* macro, instantiated as follows:

 ```
 xpm_memory_spram #(